-JAMES MULLIN (BA(hons) PA, AO, QTS) - Primary Co-ordinator / Year 6
+JAMES MULLIN (BA(hons) PA, AO, QTS) - Head of Primary / Pre-Primary

 Hello Hatyai, Bonjour Bloomsbury!
 My name is James Mullin and I am very excited to be joining the teaching staff here at Bloomsbury International School HatYai.
 Although this is my first international teaching placement, I have also lived and worked in; Paris, France and Sydney, Australia.
 Having lived in London for the rest of my life, I graduated from Middlesex University in 2003 with a BA in Performing Arts, majoring in Drama and have taught in a range of primary and secondary schools, all over London, ever since.
 However, I am looking forward to working in a school where I get to teach both age ranges at once.
 My teaching ethos can be best summarised by a quote from Albert Einstein: "It is the supreme art of the teacher to awaken joy in creative expression and knowledge".

 RYAN WINDSOR (BSc, PGCEi) - Head of Secondary / Sixth Form